-- 7.12.1 Flags and Signals - 7.12.1.1 The minimum dimensions of all flags must be 500mm x 500mm. - 7.12.1.2 Track flags and signals as per Appendix B: Track Flags & Signals.

-- 7.12.2.1 A Steward of an Event may direct the measurement of the capacity of the engine of any Machine, to be carried out at the conclusion of the Event.
-Until the measurement is completed the Machine must remain under the control of the RCB. - 7.12.2.2 If an engine is measured at the request of a rider or entrant, that rider or entrant is liable for the cost of the measurement.

-- 7.12.3.1 All Machines must have provision for the placement of sealing wire. - 7.12.3.2 An entrant may request that the entrant's Machine be measured and sealed before the Event.
+- 6.12 RACE MEETING PROTOCOLS - 6.12.1 Flags and Signals - 6.12.1.1 The minimum dimensions of all flags must be 500mm x 500mm. - 6.12.1.2 Track flags and signals as per Appendix B: Track Flags & Signals. - 6.12.2 Measurement at Events - 6.12.2.1 A Steward of an Event may direct the measurement of the capacity of the engine of any Machine, to be carried out at the conclusion of the Event.
+Until the measurement is completed the Machine must remain under the control of the RCB. - 6.12.2.2 If an engine is measured at the request of a rider or entrant, that rider or entrant is liable for the cost of the measurement. - 6.12.3 Measurement: All Australian and State Championship Events - 6.12.3.1 All Machines must have provision for the placement of sealing wire. - 6.12.3.2 An entrant may request that the entrant's Machine be measured and sealed before the Event.
 As soon as practicable after receiving the request the Measurer for the Event must measure and seal the Machine.
-Any Machine examined under this sub-rule may, on application by the entrant, at the discretion of the Measurer, be exempted from further examination at the Event. - 7.12.3.3 The 1st, 2nd, 3rd and 4th placed Machines must be impounded for a period of 30 minutes immediately following the Event, pending any protest, and the Event result will be provisional; - a) At the conclusion of that period, if no protest is received, the result will be final, - b) If the Machines are to be ridden in another Event within that period, they must be sealed before being returned to the competitor for that Event, - c) If no protest is received within that period, the seals may be removed. - 7.12.3.4 Any Machine sealed as the result of a protest may only be measured by a Measurer.
-All Measurer's reports, together with the seals, must be delivered to the RCB within 21 days after the Event. - 7.12.3.5 No prize monies may be paid until Measurer's reports and seals are received or the expiration of 21 days whichever occurs first.
+Any Machine examined under this sub-rule may, on application by the entrant, at the discretion of the Measurer, be exempted from further examination at the Event. - 6.12.3.3 The 1st, 2nd, 3rd and 4th placed Machines must be impounded for a period of 30 minutes immediately following the Event, pending any protest, and the Event result will be provisional; - a) At the conclusion of that period, if no protest is received, the result will be final. - b) If the Machines are to be ridden in another Event within that period, they must be sealed before being returned to the competitor for that Event, - c) If no protest is received within that period, the seals may be removed. - 6.12.3.4 Any Machine sealed as the result of a protest may only be measured by a Measurer.
+All Measurer's reports, together with the seals, must be delivered to the RCB within 21 days after the Event. - 6.12.3.5 No prize monies may be paid until Measurer's reports and seals are received or the expiration of 21 days whichever occurs first. - 6.12.4 Venues - 6.12.4.1 Road Racing Venues will be licensed by MA.